Tax Treatment of Sickness and Injury Plans

 Upon completion of this course, you should be able to:

-- Describe the tax treatment of premiums for and benefits from health insurance policies;
+- Identify the tax treatment of premiums for and benefits from health insurance policies;

-- Explain the rules governing health savings accounts and Archer medical savings accounts, including their requirements and limits relative to -
+- Apply the rules governing health savings accounts and Archer medical savings accounts;

 - Compare the tax treatment of employer-paid and individually-paid disability income insurance policies;

-- Explain the tax treatment of long term care insurance.
+- Identify the tax treatment of long term care insurance.

 Course Level: Intermediate